Kingdom of Vikesland

+History

 Vikesland's creation and subsequent development was the intended focus of a documentary film about micronations which Beyette planned to produce.
 The focus of the micronation's activities subsequently shifted to unspecified endeavors of a charitable and humanitarian nature.
 In addition to this, Vikesland began building a reputation among the micronational community.
 This stemmed from the state's various interactions with other micronations; notably the Grand Duchy of Westarctica and the attendees of MicroCon 2015.

 During its existence, Vikesland received a small amount of media coverage.
 Most stories made about the micronation were lighthearted in fashion and highlighted Vikesland (in addition to other states) as examples of the greater micronational movement as a whole.

 The official website of Vikesland stated that the micronation was "not secessionist" and had no intention of claiming the territory of Canada or any other sovereign state.

 However, the site also identifies Beyette's place of residence near the city of Brandon, as well as a nearby 6.5 square kilometre rural property which he co-owns with his parents, as being "Vikeslandic territory".
 The latter was referred to as the "Royal Ranchlands".

 According to the official website, Vikesland (as a kingdom) was dissolved in April 2018.
 Recent edits to the site indicated an intent to revive the project as the "Jarldom of Vikesland" sometime in the Spring of 2019, however no further updates were made, and the website is no longer operable, as of December 2019.